Best Software

 Best for: Salesforce-native enterprise contract management

-Conga (formerly Apttus) is the strongest option for enterprises whose business runs on Salesforce.
+Conga (formerly Apttus) is, in our assessment, the strongest option for enterprises whose business runs on Salesforce.
+(For current analyst placement: Conga was positioned as a Challenger in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management.)
 The platform is built natively on the Salesforce platform, meaning contracts, opportunities, accounts, and contract data all live in the same system.
 For sales-driven enterprises, this eliminates the data synchronization problems that plague standalone CLM implementations.

 Conga's contract management capabilities include document generation from Salesforce data, approval workflows tied to opportunity stages, clause libraries, eSignature integration, and post-signature contract tracking within the Salesforce environment.